mozilla/application-services/docs/howtos/cut-a-new-release.md

     * This will typically require a PR and involve resolving merge conflicts in the changelog.
     * This ensures we do not accidentally orphan any fixes that were made directly against the release branch, and also helps ensure that every release has an easily-discoverable changelog entry in main.
+    * When merging the PR, create a merge commit instead of squashing and merging.
+You can do this by choosing "Merge Pull Request" in GitHub's UI.
+    * GitHub may require you to use admin privileges to merge the PR since the `release-vXX` branch is most likely not up to date with main.
+If there are no merge conflicts to resolve and CI checks pass, you can check the checkbox once the PR is approved.

 ---
 ### Create a release commit manually